 La Roche de Solutré, classé Grand Site de France

 To the south are the village of Solutré-Pouilly and the Mont de Pouilly, to the west the old Roman road that traverses vineyards and groves, and finally to the north the Roche de Vergisson (another limestone spur).

 Archaeological artefacts uncovered at the foot of La Roche de Solutré show that Paleolithic men already recognized the site’s exceptional situation.

 The area produces also three renowned wine appellations.

-The chardonnay grape variety thrives in this terroir and produces the Pouilly-Fuissé (we are here in the heart of this vineyard!), but also Saint-Véran and Mâcon-Villages.
+The chardonnay grape variety thrives in this terroir and produces the renowned Pouilly-Fuissé (we are here in the heart of this vineyard!), but also Saint-Véran and Mâcon-Villages.

 The monks of the Abbey of Cluny planted these vineyards during the Middle-Ages.